ChaerinMin/hand_pose_estimation/README.md

 # -s SESSION to proceed, i.e., yyyy-mm-dd
 # -o OUTPUT directory to stores the output data.
 As brics-mini non-pii root folder is read-only.
 # --ith the IDX of the video to be proceed.
 We assume the ith snapshots are time-consistent.
+# --anchor_camera For some reason, there might be random camera missing during filming.
+The anchor camera helps timestamp check.
+For time_diff|other_camera - anchor_camera| > 1s will not be considered during triangulation.
 ```
 Notes: Inference time for the test data should be ~4 sec/video.
 If your inference time is unreasonable, you might get a slow GPU(re-apply a new one)/older torch/older cuda.